tangentsoft/pidp8i/doc/uwfocal-manual.md

 Here is a list of patches for adding a number of special features to UWF.
 They are shown in the format: `FLLLL/ CCCC PPPP; QQQQ` where `FLLLL` is the Field + Memory location, `CCCC` is the original contents, and `PPPP` is the patch.
-In cases where several successive Locations are to be changed, a semicolon is shown, followed by the next patch `QQQQ`.
+In cases where several successive locations are to be changed, a semicolon is shown, followed by the next patch `QQQQ`.
 Note that the `FCOM` patch shown below is for 16K versions only and must be added *before* UWF is started the first time.